CIgathi/Forage-Economics-Tool-NDSU/README.md

 Web-tool for forage economics calculation featuring several crops and what-if scenario analysis

-The Webtool_Resources folder which index.html, *.css, UserInstruction.pdf, ManualWeb.pdf, data,  javascript (folder), and images (folder).
+The Webtool_Resources folder which contains index.html, *.css, UserInstruction.pdf, ManualWeb.pdf, data,  javascript (folder), and images (folder).

 Opening the index.html in any browser will run the tool.